 - Whether the officer used the speed measuring device properly, and

 - Presenting evidence of innocence.

-Most speed cases involve radar, lidar or a pace.
+Most speed cases involve radar, lidar, or a pace.
 All three types of speed cases involve an officer relying on a machine to provide evidence.
-When the police want to present evidence produced by a machine like a speedometer, or a radar device, or a lidar device, then the officer must prove that the machine was working correctly.
-Officer’s use the accuracy checks and calibrations to prove that a device was accurate.
+When the police want to present evidence produced by a machine like a speedometer, a radar device, or a lidar device, then the officer must prove that the machine was working correctly.
+Officers use accuracy checks and calibrations to prove that a device was accurate.

 Radar, Lidar and Speedometer Calibration Certificates

 Va.
 Code 46.2-882 is the code section that governs when a calibration certificate is admissible in court for radar and lidar cases.
 Va.
 Code 46.2-942 is the statute that governs the admissibility of speedometer calibrations.
 If any officer wants to submit his calibration certificates, those certificates must obey the rules found in those laws.

 Lidar and Radar calibration certificates must be Either originals or “true copies”.
 A true copy is a photocopy that includes a sworn statement from the custodian of the certificate, swears, and affirming that the attached copy is a true copy.
 True copies must be notarized.

 Lidar and Radar calibration certificates are only valid if the tests were performed within 6 months prior to the offense.
 If the calibration was more than 6 months old, then the certificate is invalid.

 Speedometer calibrations need to be a sworn report and they are only admissible when the driver is accused of breaking the maximum speed limit.
 Speedometer calibrations are not admissible in reckless driving general cases or passing a school bus case for instance.